A Vision for Enabling Ageing Well in Ontario

 What have we been up to?

-- Amongst the list of modules that the project will develop, two, namely driving cessation and becoming a caregiver, have been identified to commence with first
+- Among the list of modules that the project will develop, two, namely driving cessation and becoming a caregiver, have been identified to commence with first

 - Outlines for these modules have been developed and are in the process of being finalized using feedback from older adults, caregivers, clinicians and academics.We are currently seeking older adults, clinicians and academics to become engaged in sharing their knowledge, experience and stories of impact of occupational therapy in supporting life transitions of older adults.